 - Assist with daily activities: Whether a young child needs a quick tutorial on buttoning a shirt, or help with a homework problem, remote parents can step up to help.
 Between cameras, online collaboration software and a little imagination, there are many ways to get involved on a daily basis.

 - Attend important events: It may not be possible to attend every recital or birthday party in person, but as long as one attendee is willing to help, it is possible to see and hear every second of an event on-screen.

 - Maintain a long-distance social network: When a child moves away due to needs of the custodial parent, they can lose out on continued contact with extended family members and friends.
 However, long-distance communication can be effective at maintaining those relationships, as well.

 - Stay updated for effective decision making: In most cases, non-custodial parents continue to retain decision making responsibilities.
 Technology makes it possible to stay informed about happenings at the children’s schools — and maintain close communication with the other parent — to base decisions on current information.

 Technology is One Consideration When Adjusting Parenting Arrangements

 Technology affords a quality of contact with remote children that is not available by phone alone, but it does not replace physical contact.
 In the event that a custodial or non-custodial parent needs to move out of close range of the children, it is essential to consider many factors when negotiating new child custody parenting plans.

-The lawyers at Riordan & Associates, LLC have guided countless clients through these negotiations, and we can identify many issues that parents may not consider during these challenging times.
+The lawyers at Riordan Family Law have guided countless clients through these negotiations, and we can identify many issues that parents may not consider during these challenging times.
 Call us or use our convenient online contact form.